MediaComem/comem-webdev/subjects/cli/README.md

 <!-- slide-notes -->

 In the **first example**, we use the `ls` command to list elements in the current directory.
 We also use options to tell `ls` how it should print elements:

-* `--all` tells it to print all elements
+* `--all` tells it to print all elements.
-* `-l` tells it to print elements in a list format, rather than on one line.
+* `-l` tells it to print elements in a list format, rather than on one line..

 #### Options with values